-- 1. In the Tools toolbar, select either the Brush 🥒 , Pencil 🄌 or Eraser 🧳 tool. - 2.
-Open the Brush Preset menu 📄 and select Export Brushes.
+- 1. In the Tools toolbar, select either the Brush 🥒 , Pencil 🔌 or Eraser 🧳 tool. - 2.
+In the Tool Properties view, open the Brush Preset menu 🗐 and select Export Brushes.

-The Export Tips and Textures dialog opens.
+The Export Brushes dialog opens.
 This dialog allows you to export brush presets for the Brush, Pencil and Eraser tools.